jddunn/jddunn.github.io/_posts/projects/tenets.md

 grep -r "self\.processed_chunks"
 ```

 Usually it'll find it in 1-2 attempts, and this example the LLM would likely get it on the second try not third.
+But, imagine you're in a new conversation, and maybe the LLM has full access to your Git repo / codebase; however, they won't go too exploratory in this process.
+LLMs won't (importantly it's not can't) even recursively search the filenames in your directory to build a tree structure to *understand* what the codebase actually looks like, at most it'll look at the imports, aggregate what it thinks is relevant, and calls it complete.

+It seems a incredibly weak process for document similarity matching from a NLP engineering perspective, let alone the costs of summarization through more LLM calls when extractive summarization algorithms or BERT, though BERT's significantly slower, could work.

 **tenets** is a Python library that intelligently navigates repos to match, analyze, summarize, and aggregate the most relevant context based on speed, accuracy, or token limits.
-It uses deterministic algorithms (regex, BM25, cosine similarity) with optional ML embeddings for semantic understanding.
+It uses deterministic algorithms (regex, BM25, cosine similarity) with optional ML embeddings for semantic understanding, and extractive summarization as well as optional LLM summarization that takes into account hierarchy in high-level metadata (how many times a function is referenced, how complex a function may be, etc.), imports / dependencies, and other metrics for heuristics for a total of [10 ranking factors](## Multi-Signal Ranking).

 None of tenets's functionality costs API credits - all processing is done locally.
 There are optional LLM integrations for summarizing, but the recommended route is using the built-in [summarizer algorithms](https://github.com/jddunn/tenets/blob/master/tenets/core/summarizer/strategies.py) first.